arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 <h3>Cheat Sheets</h3>

 To find official cheat sheets, go to the Help menu in RStudio and choose "Cheat Sheets".
 You can look around the short list provided, which includes great options for beginners such as "RStudio IDE Cheat Sheet", "R Markdown Cheat Sheet", and more.
-You can also "Browse", and in the RStudio website you'll find other cheat sheets as well, including the Data Import cheat sheet.
+You can also "Browse", and on the RStudio website you'll find other cheat sheets as well, including the Data Import cheat sheet.

 RStudio's Data Import cheat sheet helps with importing data from file types similar to CSV but with other delimiters (for example, TSV, or tab-delimited values files).
 Cheat sheets for the RStudio IDE and Markdown can reinforce what you've learned so far in this module and help you extend your capabilities.